patrykkalinowski/godot-openvr-asset-wiki/OpenVR-actions.md

 OpenVRAction is a new GDNative object in our plugin that allows us to interact with input actions such as button presses and joystick input.

 Simply create a spatial node in your scene and drag the OpenVRAction.gdns script file into its script property.
 We assign our `our_first_action` action to the `Pressed Action` property.
-You spatial nodes inspector should now look like this:
+Your spatial nodes inspector should now look like this:

 [[images/openvr_action.png]]